Multi-Faith Coalition Biographies

 Elizabeth DiArcangelo, M.S.

-Dave Eckert is the Director of Intersect, an initiative within Access Services that supports those at the intersection of faith and mental health through consultation, training and the fostering of collaboration between faith communities and mental health providers.
+Dave Eckert is the Senior Director of Intersect, an initiative within Access Services that supports those at the intersection of faith and mental health through consultation, training and the fostering of collaboration between faith communities and mental health providers.
 He has spent over 20 years working for Access Services within various roles including Director of a Mobile Psychiatric Rehabilitation program and agency Chaplain.
 In addition, Dave has served as one of the pastors at Grace Community Church in Chalfont, PA for the last 15 years.
 Dave holds degrees in Social Work, Biblical Studies and Divinity.
 He lives with his wife and three children in Montgomery County, PA.

 Mark is a husband and father of 2 grown children.
 Mark is currently the Director of Program Development and has served at Access Services in a variety of programs over the past 35 years.
 He has walked with people experiencing mental illness in both his family and his congregation.
 Over the course of 20 years, he has served as both a deacon and an elder at Covenant Presbyterian Church in Harleysville.